BSOC 103 - Course Meaning, Scope & Why This Paper Is Worth Doing

 Question 2: Culture is a System of Signs (Levi-Strauss)

 The structuralist approach to culture as a system of signs was introduced by Claude Levi-Strauss.
-The June 2025 question stressed:
+The June 2025 question stressed:- Culture is NOT simply behaviour

 - Culture = symbols + meanings